National Beagle Club Of America

 How does National Beagle Club Of America spend its money?

 National Beagle Club Of America directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to National Beagle Club Of America tax-deductible?